Browsing Architecture for the Web of Things

 / SENSYS 15: Demo

 Currently in the Internet of Things (IoT), connection to the Internet requires application-layer gateways both in software and hardware that provide application-specific connectivity to IoT devices.
 Because today’s gateways conflate network connectivity, in-network processing, and user interface functions, it is hard to imagine our current approach to IoT connectivity scaling to support the IoT vision.
-In the pursuit of revolutionizing the connectivity potential for IoT devices, I am working to design an architecture that leverages the increasingly ubiquitous presence of Bluetooth Low Energy radios on smartphones to connect IoT peripherals to the Internet.
+In the pursuit of revolutionizing the connectivity potential for constrained IoT devices, I am working to design architectures that leverage the increasingly ubiquitous presence of Bluetooth Low Energy radios on smartphones and rapidly decreasing costs of comprehensive system-on-chips to faciliate core gateway services on mobile and static platforms.

 / HOTMOBILE 15: Paper